When the margin level of your position falls below the required maintenance margin level, your position will be liquidated.

 Therefore, below are some of the commonly asked questions related to this matter.

-Answer: Stop Loss is triggered by the platform's LTP.
+Stop Loss is triggered by the platform's LTP.
 On the other hand, liquidation is triggered by Mark Price and not LTP.
-As such, if you set your stop loss very close to your liquidation price (e.g holding a Buy Long position, stop loss was set at 8600 when liquidation price is at 8595), it is entirely possible and normal for the Mark Price to hit your liquidation price first before the LTP could trigger your stop loss.
+As such, if you set your Stop Loss very close to your liquidation price (e.g holding a Buy Long position, Stop Loss was set at 8600 when liquidation price is at 8595), it is entirely possible and normal for the Mark Price to hit your liquidation price first before the LTP could trigger your stop loss.

 This is the reason why your stop loss was not executed as intended.